TiE23/metric-teacher/server/README.md

 * `allSubjects: [Subject]!`
     * Get a list of all Subjects.
 For logged-in and normal users only.
 * `subject(subjectid: ID!): Subject`
     * Get a Subject by a single ID.
-For logged in and normal.
+For logged-in and normal users only.
 * `subjects(subjectids: [ID!]!): [Subject]!`
     * Get a list of Subjects by their IDs.
 For logged-in and normal users only.
 * `subjectSearch(where: SubjectWhereInput, orderBy: SubjectOrderByInput, skip: Int, after: String, before: String, first: Int, last: Int): [Subject]!`
     * Get a list of Subjects by Prisma query search parameters.
-For logged-in only.
+For logged-in and normal users only.

 #### SubSubject Queries
 * `allSubSubjects: [SubSubject]!`
     * Get all SubSubjects.
-For anyone logged-in and normal.
+For logged-in and normal users only.
 * `subSubject(subsubjectid: ID!): SubSubject`
     * Get a SubSubject by ID.
-For anyone logged-in and normal.
+For logged-in and normal users only.
 * `subSubjects(subsubjectids: [ID!]!): [SubSubject]!`
     * Get a list of SubSubjects by a list of IDs.
-For anyone logged-in and normal.
+For logged-in and normal users only.
 * `subSubjectSearch(where: SubSubjectWhereInput, orderBy: SubSubjectOrderByInput, skip: Int, after: String, before: String, first: Int, last: Int): [SubSubject]!`
     * Get a list of SubSubjects by Prisma query search parameters.
-For anyone logged-in and normal.
+For logged-in and normal users only.

 #### Survey Queries
 * `activeSurveys(studentid: ID!): [Survey]!`